loxodromic/pwap8/README.md

 + More documentation is always nice.
 + Extract icon graphic from .p8 screengrab (F7).
 + There is almost no error checking / exception handling, expect crash reports.
++ Create an inline question to ask about allowing cookies / data.

 ## Version history

 + 1.0.0: [22 Jan 2020] begin at the beginning
-+ 1.0.1: [22 Jan 2020] fix to allow the files to be served from a sub-dir
++ 1.0.1: [22 Jan 2020] FIX: to allow the files to be served from a sub-dir
++ 1.1.0: [23 Jan 2020] ADD: option to specify another file as the index (e.g.
+for those cookie questions) and to copy the original file to the output.
+ADD: a comment to the output, so that you know it's been modified.